 The compensation committee of the board of directors, which is comprised solely of independent directors within the meaning of applicable rules of The NASDAQ Stock Market, Inc., or Nasdaq, and non-employee directors within the meaning of Rule 16b-3 under the Exchange Act, is responsible for developing executive compensation policies and advising the board of directors with respect to such policies and administering the Company's cash incentive, stock option and equity incentive plans.
 The compensation committee sets performance goals and objectives for the CEO and the other executive officers, evaluates their performance with respect to those goals and sets their compensation based upon the evaluation of their performance.
-In evaluating executive officer pay, the compensation committee may retain the services of a compensation consultant and consider recommendations from the CEO with respect to goals and compensation of the other executive officers.
+In evaluating executive officer pay, the compensation committee may retain the services of a compensation of the other executive officers.
 The compensation committee assesses the information it receives in accordance with its business judgment.
 The compensation committee also periodically reviews director compensation.
 It has been our practice that decisions with respect to executive and director compensation are approved by the compensation committee and generally are also recommended to the full board (but only to the independent, outside directors thereof) for approval and/or ratification.
 Messrs.
 O'Brien, Ramji, Pandit and Doody are the current members of the compensation committee.